cocos/cocos-docs/en/editor/publish/publish-web.md

   This item is optional and used to fill in the address where the resource is stored on the server.

     - If **do not fill in** this item, the `remote` folder in the release package directory will be packaged into the built game package.
     - If **fill in** this item, it will not be packaged into the game package.
 Developers need to manually upload the `remote` folder in the release package directory to the resource server address filled in after the build.
-For details, please refer to [Upload resources to remote server](../../asset/cache-manager.md).
+For details, please refer to [Upload resources to a remote server](../../asset/cache-manager.md).

 - **Preview URL**